Atharva0418/pwm-backend/README.md

     1. Clone the git repository from the Github to your local machine.
 You can do this by "git clone <repo url>" command.

-    2. Install java 21 from java official website.
+    2. Install java 21 from [Java](https://www.oracle.com/in/java/technologies/downloads/#jdk21-windows) official website.
+Download according to your OS.
 It is required to compile and run the project.

-    3. Install Gradle from gralde official website.
+    3. Install Gradle from [Gradle](https://gradle.org/install/#manually) official website.Download the files according to your OS(click on "Binary-Only" to download).
 It is used for compiling, testing and packaging applications.

+    4. Build gradle.

+    ```java
+            gradle build
+    ```
-    4. "gradle build".
-Run this command.
-It compiles the project's source code, downloads necessary dependencies and builds the application.
+    Run this command.It compiles the project's source code, downloads necessary dependencies and builds the application.

-    5. "gralde bootRun".
+    5. Bootrun with gradle.

+    ```java
+            gralde bootRun
+    ```
     This command runs the Spring boot application.
 It starts the server locally on your machine.